Megha849/GHPages/README.md

 - **Visual Delivery Pipeline** - Use the pipeline view to visualize the status of the entire delivery pipeline and the components’ lifecycle progression.
 - **Team Dashboard** - Monitor work items, code repo, builds, quality items (unit tests, security coverage), and deployments in a single dashboard.
 - **Real-time Status** - Monitor quality, productivity, and work in process on a real-time basis within the dashboard.
-- **Configurable View** - Setup the dashboard to display the widgets that matter most to your project, which helps amplify and shorten to feedback loop.
+- **Configurable View** - Configure the dashboard to display the widgets that matter most to your project, which helps amplify and shorten to feedback loop.
 - **Open Source** - Hygieia is open source and free for everyone to use.
 We also encourage external users to contribute to the project.

 ## Hygieia Architecture

 <img width="650" src="/images/architecture.png" alt="Architecture Overview">

-## Quick Setup Instructions
+## Setup Instructions

-Hygieia layers:
-* DB
+The following components are required to run Hygieia℠:
+- Database
-* API
+- API Layer
-* UI
+- UI Layer
-* Collectors
+- Tool Collectors
+- Plugins/WebHook

+To install and run Hygieia, follow the setup instructions given [here](/Setup.md).

 ## Hygieia Dashboard - A Snapshot
 A view is a primary mechanism for displaying data.
 The Hygieia dashboard offers a comprehensive overview through two view methods: